alcantariel/ocp-java-17/Chapter 01/README.md

 }
 ```

 Four String variables were declared: s1, s2, s3 and s4.
-We can declare many variables in the same declaration as long as they are all of the same type.
+We can declare many variables in the same declaration as long as they are all the same type.
 We can also initialize any or all of those values inline.

 ```java
 void paintFence() {